thomasthunes/1Z0-829-preparation/docs/ch3.md

 if(number instanceof Long nL) {}  //OK
 ```
 ## Switch
+There are two types of switch:
+- A switch statement will execute some statement related to a case, e.g. update a variable.
+This kind of switch does not depend on covering all possible cases, and does not have a return valuie.
+- A switch Expression must cover all possible cases (like all enum types), or contain a default case for what will happen if none of the defined cases match.
+Aditionally, the switch expression returns some value, and must be assigned to a variable.
 ### Switch Statement
 The value of a case statement must be one of these:
 * a constant;